 - Brendan McKay Scholarship in International Studies - General scholarship open to eligible spring semester study abroad students with a 2.7 GPA or higher and a passion for outreach and community service in the global community

-Scholarship funds are awarded on the basis of academic merit, financial need and students' demonstrated maturity as responsible members of the Salve Regina community and information included within their completed scholarship applications.
+Scholarship funds are awarded on the basis of academic merit, financial need, students' demonstrated maturity as responsible members of the Salve Regina community and information included within their completed scholarship applications.
 Eligible students may qualify to receive more than one scholarship, as selected by the international programs committee.
 Please note: Not all scholarships are available every semester.